Read it Anytime, Anywhere.

 What if in one afternoon you and your partner can learn the conversations you need to have in order to build a healthy open relationship, without the fears of jealousy or secrecy driving you apart?

 This is what OPEN can do for you!

 It’s a set of stories, tools, questions and conversations that you can use in order to build an amazing open relationship with your partner.

-Introducing Conversations for People
+Introducing Conversations for People Considering an

 If you want to have a life-giving open relationship with your partner, follow these steps:

 I’m here to help all people who…

 - can’t find good material on the subject or open relationships

 - want to remain in a committed relationship with their primary partner

 - are already in an open relationship and want to get better at it